 Hopefully you can see that even if you’re not a Christian, at less than two minutes per day, it’s not a huge time suck just to entertain your curiosity about this whole Christianity thing.

 So what are you waiting for?

-Are you already a daily bible reader?
+Are you a holier-than-thou daily bible reader?
 What’s your secret sauce?

 Leave a comment below and share your tips with everyone.